Frank Kendrick

-Frank Edward Kendrick (born September 11, 1950) is an American retired professional basketball player from Indianapolis, Indiana who played in the National Basketball Association (NBA).
+Frank Edward Kendrick (September 11, 1950 – December 18, 2024) was an American professional basketball player and coach.
+He played college basketball for the Purdue Boilermakers and was selected by the Golden State Warriors in the 1974 NBA draft.
+He spent part of the 1974–75 season with the Warriors and then spent the next ten years playing professionally in Europe.
+He served as an assistant coach for the Boilermakers from 1989 to 1999 and as head coach for the Gary Steelheads of the Continental Basketball Association during the 2000–01 season.

+Early life

+Kendrick was born as the seventh of nine children to parents George and Odesta Kendrick.
+He attended Arsenal Technical High School in Indianapolis, Indiana, where he was an All-American selection.

 College career

-As an All-American selection playing at Indianapolis Tech, Frank Kendrick attended Purdue University, located in West Lafayette, Indiana.
+Kendrick attended Purdue University, located in West Lafayette, Indiana.
 He played basketball under head coach George King in his sophomore season.
 Playing under Fred Schaus in his last two seasons at Purdue, he led the Boilers to the 1974 NIT Championship, scoring a team high 25 points against Utah.
 He was selected as the team MVP and as a First Team All-Big Ten selection during his Junior and Senior seasons while averaging 18.5 points per game in both seasons.
 He was named a Helms Athletic Foundation All-American following his senior season.
 He finished his career at Purdue with 1,269 points, #22 All-Time at Purdue; 664 rebounds (#9 All-Time) and 29 double-doubles.
-Frank helped lead the team to an overall 48–30 record in his three varsity seasons, which includes a 24-18 Big Ten Conference record.
+Frank helped lead the team to an overall 48–30 record in his three varsity seasons, which includes a 24–18 Big Ten Conference record.

 Professional career

 Golden State Warriors

-Kendrick was the 47th pick in the 3rd round of the 1974 NBA Draft.
+Kendrick was the 47th pick in the 3rd round of the 1974 NBA draft.
 He played one season (1974–1975) in the National Basketball Association as a member of the Golden State Warriors.
 Playing alongside Rick Barry and fellow rookie Jamaal Wilkes in 24 games, he averaged 3.3 points per game and shot 40.3 percent from the field.
 Kendrick was dropped from the Warriors’ roster in mid season to make room for veteran Bill Bridges.
 The Warriors went on to win the 1975 NBA Championship and Kendrick won a championship ring in his only NBA season.

-Euro League
+Sacramento Prospectors

+Kendrick inked a deal with the newly formed Sacramento Prospectors of the Western Basketball Association after being waived by the Warriors, the Prospectors would finish the season in the middle of the league standings but reach the league finals.

+Baltimore Claws

+Kendrick was a member of the Baltimore Claws for the 1975-75 ABA season; however the club folded following the exhibition season.

+European career

 After one season in the NBA, Kendrick moved overseas where he spent a decade in several European (France, Belgium and Switzerland) leagues.